DMOJ/docs/docs/problem_format/custom_checkers.md

 ## Identical Checker - `identical`

-The `identical` checker will check if the user output and the judge's output are identical, including white space.
+The `identical` checker will check if the user output and the judge's output are identical, including whitespace.

 `args` can contain a key for `pe_allowed`, which defaults to `True`.
-If `pe_allowed` is true, the checker will give the feedback `Presentation Error, check your whitespace`, if the output is correct modulo white space.
+If `pe_allowed` is true, the checker will give the feedback `Presentation Error, check your whitespace`, if the output is correct modulo whitespace.
 Otherwise, the checker will return `True` if the two outputs are identical, and `CheckerResult(False, 0, feedback=None)` otherwise.

 ## Line-by-Line Checker - `linecount`